mongodb/specifications/source/connections-survive-step-down/tests/README.rst

 - Insert 5 documents into a collection.
-- Clear the connection pool to the current primary (see CMAP spec for the definition of connection pool clear operation).
+- Clear the connection pool to the current primary (see CMAP spec for the definition of connection pool clear operation, and `Why clear the pool in getMore test?`_ for rationale).
 - Start a find operation on the collection with a batch size of 2, and retrieve the first batch of results.
 - Verify that a ConnectionCreated CMAP event has been published.